 - If the total charges exceed the estimated aid, you must pay the difference before the due date.

-- If the aid exceeds the charges and there are no outstanding charges from a previous semester, the bill should reflect $0 in the “Pay This Amount” field and you can expect a refund of the excess aid.
+- If the aid exceeds the charges and there are no outstanding charges from a previous semester, the bill should reflect $0 in the “Pay This Amount” field.
+You can expect a refund of the excess aid.

-- Financial Aid can only be used to pay for charges during the designated term
+- You can only use Financial Aid to pay for charges during the designated term

-- Any prior semester balance that is owed must be paid before the billing due date.
+- You must pay a prior semester balance before the billing due date.

 - Even if the current semester’s aid will generate a refund, you must pay prior term charges out-of-pocket before the billing due date.